-- Other fuel sources (Heating Oil, Pellets)
+- Other fuel sources (Heating Oil, Pellets), $10 per month

 - Television (Cable or Subscriptions)

-So, your best bet is still to figure out your own average utility bill and plan accordingly.
+Your best bet is still to figure out your own average utility bill and plan accordingly.
 Then you can compete against yourself and see if you can find ways to cut it down if you want to.